ubc-cpsc455-2024S/project-11_movie_mavericks/README.md

 ## Describe your topic/interest in about 150-200 words

-- Who is it for:
+- Who is it for: Any movie enthusiast, no age restrictions.
-- What will it do:
+- What will it do: It will recommend 5 (subject to change) movies based on the inputs provided by the user.
-- What type of data will it store:
+- What type of data will it store: Dataset or API
-- What will users be able to do with this data:
+- What will users be able to do with this data: Users will be able to select and set their preferences from a form and based on that selected data, get movies recommended to them.
-- What is some additional functionality you can add/remove based on time constraints:
+- What is some additional functionality you can add/remove based on time constraints: Add functionality for TV shows as well and create a Content Recommendation System instead of a Movie Recommendation System.

 ## Requirements:
 ### Minimal Requirements:
--
+- As a user, I want to be able to see at most 5 movie recommendations so that I can choose one of them to watch.
 -
 -

 ### Standard Requirements: